Ariel Winter Makes Fireworks With Boyfriend Levi Meaden On Instagram

 Ariel Winter embraced her boyfriend Levi Meaden under a sky full of fireworks on Instagram.

 Posted by the 19-year-old Modern Family actress on Wednesday, Ariel’s fireworks-filled clip has garnered nearly 350,000 views online.
-In the Instagram video, Winter is show with 29-year-old Meaden as the two kiss under a nighttime sky filled with fireworks.
+In the Instagram video, Winter is shown with 29-year-old Meaden as the two kiss under a nighttime sky filled with fireworks.
 The Instagram post was apparently Ariel’s way of saying goodbye to China.

 That’s right, Winter has been in China with Levi while he takes part in filming Pacific Rim: Uprising, the apparent sequel to director Guillermo del Toro’s 2013 blockbuster, Pacific Rim.
 Ariel’s Instagram followers have been treated to a bevy of photos and video clips of the cute celebrity couple as they spent time together in Shandong, China.